Ronald Hutton: Personal life

-Although he has written much on the subject of Paganism, Hutton insists that his own religious beliefs are a private matter.
-He has instead stated that "to some extent history occupies the space in my life filled in that of others by religion or spirituality.
+Hutton considers his own religious beliefs a private matter.
+He has stated that "to some extent history occupies the space in my life filled in that of others by religion or spirituality.
 It defines much of the way I come to terms with the cosmos, and with past, present and future."
-He was raised Pagan, and was personally acquainted with Wiccans from youth.
-He has become a "well-known and much loved figure" in the British Pagan community.
+He was brought up Pagan by his mother; she "was deeply influenced by the Greek and Roman classics, regarded the Olympian deities as the natural divinities of the world, had a sense of a single archaic mother goddess as standing behind them, and felt an immanent divinity in nature."
+He was personally acquainted with Wiccans from youth, and throughout his career has maintained strong links with British Pagan communities.
+He has related that he could "never be a Christian" because he finds "its original texts completely unsympathetic and the figure of Jesus deeply unattractive", even as he admires and respects many Christians.